broccolijs/broccoli/docs/broccoli-1-0-plugin-api.md

 [broccoli-filter](https://github.com/broccolijs/broccoli-filter), upgrade to
 broccoli-filter 1.0.0 or newer.
 Be sure to call the base class constructor as detailed [in the README](https://github.com/broccolijs/broccoli-filter/blob/master/README.md#upgrading-from-01x-to-1x);
-other than that, no changes should be necessary.
+other than that, no changes are needed.

 ### broccoli-caching-writer